A Vegan Guide to eating out in Bude and the local area

 Get Your Veg On

-According to travel tips from “The Guardian” newspaper readers, this little “yellow van” offers street food right next to Bude Canal is in the top 10 of vegan friendly places in the UK.
-Serving a solely vegetarian menu all with a vegan alternative has become a “go-to” place for hungry vegans wanted to eat “alfresco” alongside the Bude Canal.
+According to travel tips from “The Guardian” newspaper readers, this little “yellow van” offers street food right next to Bude Canal.
+It’s in the top 10 of vegan friendly places in the UK serving a solely vegetarian menu all with a vegan alternative and has become a “go-to” place for hungry vegans wanted to eat “alfresco” alongside the Bude Canal.
 All their plates and cutlery are compostable, you can use their tables or picnic blankets and watch the world go by or take your food away.
 Call ahead to reserve a slice their chocolate cake as it sells out quickly.

 Situated on the lower wharf overlooking the canal with seating inside and out, their separate vegetarian and vegan menu has plenty of choice to take you from breakfast to dinner.
 A delicious but simple avocado on toast or scrambled tofu with roasted tomato and chives.
 Their super-food salads, veggie or pulled Jack fruit burger can all be gluten free and with the option of a “little or a lot” depending on your appetite allows for sampling lots of dishes.
 It’s great to see vegan coleslaw as an option, chips “n” dips with vegan chipotle mayo & aioli and vegan spread.It’s those little extras that can make all the difference.

 In the small hamlet of Pyworthy a few miles over the board into Devon expect a warm welcome from this country pub.
 Growing their own organic vegetables, fruits and herbs, the salads will be very fresh.
 If you want chips they have a separate fryer which is gluten free too.
 On Sunday’s there is a vegan nut roast option, Thai Curry, Mushroom Stroganoff and Ground African Nut stew at other times.
 They have a wood fired pizza oven with the option of two vegan pizzas and a chocolate brownie with fresh fruit to finish with.